jasonalshamary/hungryadmin/content/All/startingandfinishing.rst

 --------------

 I'm very happy with how this application turned out.
-I don't know yet whether it will be a success or never see a return, but I hope the design and mentality the app provides is something that users enjoy.
+I don't know yet whether it will be a success or never see a return, but I hope the design the app provides is something that users enjoy.
 Most importantly I'm pleased that I was able to complete the project as the scale was slightly larger than personal projects I've worked on in the past.
+Reflecting on what made this project successful boils down to breaking the work into small manageable tasks and then completing those tasks.
+Combining this along with both new and familiar technologies presented enough familiarity and knowledge growth potential to leave me satisfied regardless of how the site performs financially.

 If you have any questions or comments please feel free to reach out to me on Twitter or the other forms of communication included on my blog.